moneyhub/navy/docs/cli-examples.md

-Example day to day uses of Navy
+Example day to day uses of the Navy CLI
 ====================

-*This documentation is a work in progress and might be incomplete*

 ## Viewing the status of all my services and Navies